peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

        x = NULL,
        col = "Country",
-       title = "No significant differences up until March (~200 videos per country per day) \nThere was a drop in GB volumes afterwards", subtitle = "It is hard to tell if this was due to a data collection error or the trending process changed")
+       title = "No significant differences up until March (~200 videos per country per day) \nThere was a drop in GB volumes afterwards", subtitle = "It is hard to tell if this was due to a data collection error or the trending process changed in GB")
 ```

 <img src="figures/Videos per Day-1.png" width="100%" />

 ## Views

 ### What do the overall stats look like for views?